Common Garter Snake (Thamnophis sirtalis)

 The common garter snake is one of Iowa’s most common and familiar snakes.
 They occur almost anywhere there is adequate food and shelter.
 They are extremely adaptable to environmental changes, much like the plains garter snake.
 Unlike the plains garter snake, however, most common garter snakes prefer moist habitats, and may be found at the water’s edge.
 Open plains, grasslands, and forests or forest edge are also inhabited as well.
 City parks, vacant lots, farmlands, or suburban backyards are also utilized.

 This is a diurnal, active snake that may be more aggressive than the plains garter snake.
 In addition to biting, it often expels a foul smelling musk and excrement to dissuade enemies.
 If cornered, it may strike (but its bite is painless), or it may hide its head under its coils, raise its tail in the air, and slowly wag its tail back and forth.
 They are active thermoregulators and will alternately hunt and bask throughout the day.
 They take refuge underneath logs, rocks, boards, and in mammal burrows.
 They breed in the spring and the young are born alive in late summer or autumn.
-There may be 10-70 or more in a litter and are 5-8 inches in length.
-A female found roadkilled in Stevens County, MN on June 13 contained 36 growing follicles.
+There may be 10 – 70 or more in a litter and are 5-8 inches in length.
+A female found road-killed in Stevens County, Minnesota on June 13 contained 36 growing follicles.

-They may hibernate with other species of snakes and use any place they can to get below the frost line.
+They may overwinter with other species of snakes and use any place they can to get below the frost line.
 Road embankments, mammal burrows, and basements are common overwintering sites.
 Great numbers of these snakes may be seen crossing roads in October as they migrate to their overwintering spots.
 I have seen many juveniles during this time in Polk and Cherokee counties.
 During the last few years, common garter snakes have been seen on warm days during every month of the year.

 Common garter snakes are voracious feeders and will eat anything they can catch and swallow.
 Earthworms, fish, frogs, toads, salamanders, mice, and birds’ eggs are consumed.
 These snakes eat carrion and will eat dead animals of many kinds that are small enough to swallow.
-I found and removed a specimen in Scott County, MN from the road two or three times as it attempted to eat a very old DOR frog that was stuck to the pavement.
+I found and removed a specimen in Scott County, Minnesota from the road two or three times as it attempted to eat a very old DOR frog that was stuck to the pavement.
 Usually the warmer they are, the more kinds of food they will accept.
 They eat their prey without constriction, thus they have strong jaws to overpower their prey.